JonJagger/cyber-dojo/readme.txt

 2:exercise
  These two parameters define the name of the language and the name of the exercise.
- Together these parameters determine the exercise-folder, eg 'exercises/c/unsplice' The :language parameter might also be used in the web editor to select appropriate syntax highlighting.
+ Together these parameters determine the exercise-folder, eg 'exercises/c/unsplice' The :language parameter and :unit_test_framework parameter (from the exercise manifest) are used to select the ruby function to regexp parse the run tests output to determine if the increment is a pass or fail.
- The :language parameters and :unit_test_framework parameters (from the exercise manifest) are used to select the ruby function to regexp parse the run tests output to determine if the increment is a pass or fail.
+ For example if :language is 'c' and :unit_test_framework is 'assert' then a ruby function called parse_c_assert is assumed to exist and is called to parse the output of running the tests.
- For example if :language is 'c' and :unit_test_framework is 'assert' then a ruby function called parse_c_assert is assumed to exist and is called to parse the output of run-tests> If you use a new unit test framework you will need to add a new regexp'ing ruby function.
+ If you use a new unit test framework you will need to add a new regexp'ing ruby function.

 3:max_run_tests_duration